-This article will reveal how we may boost our nitrogen levels, and how we may also measure them to more precisely determine how anabolic we really are.
+This article will reveal how we may boost our nitrogen levels to reap nitric oxide benefits, and how we may also measure them to more precisely determine how anabolic we really are.

 Each of us will currently be experiencing one of three nitrogen retention states: positive, negative, or equilibrium.
 To gain muscle and to avoid training-related regression, a positive nitrogen balance is essential.
 The combination of the protein we consume and our physiological state play a major role in the muscle repair process and a negative nitrogen balance may be the culprit of marginal gains.
 Even an equilibrium state, though neither positive nor negative, is a precarious position to be in – a slight shift in the wrong direction can result in muscle loss.
 So we must never become complacent in how well balanced our nitrogen levels are – measuring them directly, as discussed below, can help us to determine whether we are progressing, or faltering.

 It is very important to obtain the correct balance of nine essential and 11 non-essential amino acids.
 By regularly saturating our muscle tissues with all of these aminos (the building blocks of protein) we supply the raw materials needed to promote ongoing muscle protein synthesis.
 A diet heavy in complete proteins from whole foods (chicken, red meat, eggs, milk and fish being major sources) and the consumption of at least one gram of protein per pound of lean body weight per day will help keep your nitrogen balance in check.